MohannedA/Arduino_Kafka_Dashboard/README.md

 - Also, it will be saved to MongoDB.
 - Nodes places are shown in Google Map.

+### Technologies Used

+- Arduino: for hardware components.
+- LoRa: for networking.
+- Kafka: for stream-processing.
+- HTML, CSS, JS, and NodeJS: for web development.

-## Architecture
+### Architecture

 ![architecture.jpg](Images/architecture.jpg)

+## Prerequisites

+- NodeJS
+- Zookeeper and Kafka

 ## Usage

-- To run the software, first, run the zookeeper and kafka.
+- To run the software, first, run the Zookeeper and Kafka.
 - Run the producer file: `$ node server /kafka/producer.js`.
 - Run the server which is considered as a consumer in the same
 time: `$ node server /server.js`.